spoons-and-mirrors/pocket-universe/README.md

 ### PENDING PR

-Needs this [opencode PR](https://github.com/anomalyco/opencode/pull/9272) merged to function correctly (namely session resumption and main thread blocking)
+Needs this [opencode PR](https://github.com/anomalyco/opencode/pull/9272) merged to function correctly (namely session resumption and main thread blocking) and [this one](https://github.com/anomalyco/opencode/pull/7725) for properly scoping tools to subagents only.

 <details>
 <summary>Diagram</summary>